shiningflash/sec-filings-service/docs/SCALING_ARCHITECTURE.md

 3. **(Optional) Document selection** — 8-K filings may have multiple exhibits worth downloading

 Everything else (HTTP client, CIK resolution, download, image embedding, PDF conversion) is generic.

-### 4.3 Filing-Specific Edge Cases

-**8-K (Current Events):**
-- Multiple primary documents per filing (press releases, exhibits)
-- Decision: Download only `primaryDocument`, or all exhibits?
-- Recommendation: Configurable — default to primary only, `--include-exhibits` flag for full download

-**S-1 (IPO Registration):**
-- Very large documents (100+ pages)
-- May have amendments (S-1/A)
-- Playwright may need higher timeout and more memory

-**20-F (Foreign Filers):**
-- Same structure as 10-K but different form code
-- May have non-English content
-- PDF rendering should handle Unicode correctly (Playwright does)

 ---